Office of the Vice President for

 - Provide methods and procedures for distributing software.

 - Develop rules and practices to restrict unauthorized distribution or copying of software.

 - Conduct periodic inventories of software running on University computers.

 - Conduct audits as necessary or required to ensure compliance with software license agreements.

-As I.T. encounters software for which there is no obvious license available, the user will be requested to either produce proper documentation regarding license ownership, or be asked to remove the software.
-If this creates a problem, I.T. will work with the appropriate Dean or Department Head to resolve the issue.
+As TS encounters software for which there is no obvious license available, the user will be requested to either produce proper documentation regarding license ownership, or be asked to remove the software.
+If this creates a problem, TS will work with the appropriate Dean or Department Head to resolve the issue.

 TS personnel are responsible for installing software on university computers.